Skip to content

 What’s a Nice Girl Like You Doing in a Job Like This?

-In our research paper What’s a Nice Girl Like You Doing in a Job Like This? published in 2019, we compared pay and conditions between sex work and other jobs disproportionately done by women.
-In doing so, we uncovered many similarities and some crucial differences.
-By looking at sex work in the context of other jobs traditionally done by women, we broke through mystifications and the divisions between sex workers and other women workers, highlighting exploitation across the range of jobs, showing evidence that sex work isn’t inherently, or exclusively, exploitative.
+By looking at sex work in the context of other jobs traditionally done by women, this report broke through mystifications and the divisions between sex workers and other women workers, highlighting exploitation across the range of jobs, showing evidence that sex work isn’t inherently, or exclusively, exploitative.
 Read more.

 Sex workers rights protest illustration